 A recent survey by The Law Society’s Law Management Section suggests that firms are forecasting a 10-20% drop in revenue for the 2020/2021 financial year.
 In our client base, we are seeing a fall in revenue closer to 10%, but actually an increase in profits.

 Below are the latest topical COVID-19 related issues for the legal sector:

-The longer-term impact of COVID-19 re general economic and employment factors on conveyancing demand once this potentially short-lived upturn has run its course, is still to be seen.
+The longer-term impact of COVID-19 re general economic and employment factors on conveyancing demand once this potentially short-lived upturn has run its course is still to be seen.
 Pricing in conveyancing should be altered to meet the peaks and troughs in demand, and so the opportunity from the current peak should not be missed.

 The changes in the use of technology forced by the social distancing requirements allowed continued access to family justice, but reports of issues are starting to increase.
 Remote hearings are tiring and can be more drawn out than face to face hearings with some parties feeling that they are not able to adequately state their case through the phone or webcam, and any opportunities to negotiate have to be much more structured leading to judges having to make tough decisions.